On the heterogeneous spread of COVID-19 in Chile: Methodology

 \subsection{Variability assessment and forecasting}

-To obtain reliable values for the selected parameters, Monte Carlo simulations \citep{montecarlo} were performed according to the methodology described in \citet{contreras2020novel} ($N=100$).
-The inverse problem for curve-fitting is solved individually, resulting in distributions of parameters.
+To obtain reliable values for the selected parameters, Monte Carlo simulations \citep{montecarlo} were performed according to the methodology described in \citet{contreras2020novel} (\Rii{$N=450$}). \Ri{In these simulations, we induce a $\pm 5\%$ white noise in the input data, and fit the parameters using this mildly noisy signal.
+Doing so, we aim to minimize the contribution of potential errors underlying the data.
+In that way, this experiment is also a sensitivity analysis of the method to the data.} The inverse problem for curve-fitting is solved individually, resulting in distributions of parameters.
 We statistically obtained average population parameters and their variability from those distributions.

 Once obtaining values for both parameters and their uncertainty, we evaluate different forecast scenarios for the evolution of COVID-19 pandemic Chile.